aviyam/basic/README.md

 # Tiny BASIC Interpreter

-A lightweight, efficient BASIC interpreter written in C89.
-Optimized for small binary size (~36KB).
+A lightweight, efficient BASIC interpreter written in C99.
+Optimized for small binary size (~36KB) and compatibility with MS-DOS BASIC.
 Written for fun and learning purposes, by Gemini AI with guidance (and a few tweaks) from me.

 ## Build